 |Warranty||Limited 5-Years||Limited 5-Years|

 With these numbers, we can clearly see that the Samsung 870 Evo has some better things to offer.
-Total endurance, sequential write speed, and random read speed are better in Samsung 870 Evo.
+Total endurance, sequential write speed, and random read speed are better in the Samsung 870 Evo.
 Whereas the Crucial MX500 is winning the other things such as M.2 Form Factor, and random write speed.

 2. Benchmark Scores